-Equities have historically offered higher long-term returns than bonds (see overleaf), but they also carry more risk.
+Achieving long-term financial goals means accepting the trade-off between risk and reward, and appreciating the historical characteristics of different types of investment.
+Equities, over the last twenty years, have offered higher long-term returns than bonds, but they've also typically carried more short-term risk (see overleaf).
 But always remember that historical returns are never a reliable predictor of future results.
 The value of investments, and the income from them, may fall or rise and investors may get back less than they invested.